 Some people need general English.
-This helps you feel confident while travelling.
+This helps you feel confident while traveling.
 Other people need Business English courses tailored for work settings.
 This type of class allows professionals to find success at international companies.
 The best way to meet your needs as a student is to have an initial assessment of your English language ability.
 Always choose a school that begins with a placement test.

 2. How flexible are the English lessons for my schedule?

-Adult English language students need flexibility to stay on track with learning and our lives.
+Adult English language students need the flexibility to stay on track with learning and their lives.
 The best way to learn English is to find a course schedule with flexibility.
 First, consider the location.
 Does your school only offer in-person lessons, or do they allow you to learn English from home?
 Do they have weekend, late-night, or even 24/7 class times?

 3. What is my learning environment?

 In our new normal of social distancing, the most popular learning environment is online English classes for adults.
 This includes one-on-one sessions, web-based classrooms, and mobile apps.
 Check to see if your online language school offers a range of private and group classes.
-Remember that just like in-person, large class sizes mean less personal attention.
+Remember that, just like in-person, large class sizes mean less personal attention.
 Go with a school that keeps class sizes small.